kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 constraints".
 No cryptic preparation failure, no resource thrashing.

-Two MIG devices (both group: `mig`) or two MPS devices (both group: `mps`) can still be co-allocated, since they share a group.
+Two MIG devices (both group: `mig`) or two MPS devices (both group: `mps`) can still be allocated at the same time, since they share a group.
 Each device lists only its own type because MIG and MPS are not compatible with each other; if they were, they would also share a composite group like `migmps`.